expandingthespiderverse/expandingthespiderverse.github.io/_members/template.md

 group_rank: 1

 title: [Name]
-description: [Description, i.e. Creator of Sun-Spider]
+description: "[Description, i.e. Creator of Sun-Spider]"

 teaser: >
     Lore Whittemore is currently a second-year student in the Media and Public Engagement masters program with the College of Media, Communication, and Information.